Email Deliverability Statistics (2026): What Our Data Actually Shows

 This article breaks down what we’re seeing in 2026.
 Some of the numbers are encouraging.
 Others are genuinely alarming.
 All of them are real.

-The Big Picture: 88/100 Health Score, 65% Inbox Rate
+The Big Picture: 89/100 Health Score, 65% Inbox Rate

-Across all our checks, 81% come back clean, 16% trigger warnings, and 3% flag as critical failures.
-That 3% sounds small until you realize each email goes through 16+ discrete checks.
+Across all our checks, 84% come back clean, 12% trigger warnings, and 4% flag as critical failures.
+That 4% sounds small until you realize each email goes through 16+ discrete checks.
 One bad result can tip you into spam.

-The Big Picture: 88/100 Health Score, 65% Inbox Rate
+The Big Picture: 89/100 Health Score, 65% Inbox Rate

-How can you have an “Excellent” health score and still lose a third of your emails to spam?
+How can you have an “Excellent” Unspam deliverability health score and still lose a third of your emails to spam?
 Because the health score measures your setup (authentication, infrastructure, reputation) while inbox placement depends on a much larger set of variables: content quality, engagement history, and ISP-specific algorithms that change constantly.
 You can do everything right on the technical side and still get filtered.

 Where Your Emails Actually Land (by Provider)

-This is probably the most useful table in the entire article.
+Inbox placement ranges from 99% at Amazon WorkMail to 24% at Yahoo, a 75-point spread.
 The inbox experience your subscribers have depends enormously on which provider they use.

 Where Your Emails Actually Land (by Provider)